Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Conclusions

-In summary, our study suggests that before proceeding further with the research program described in \cite{villarroel2025aligned} and \cite{bruehl2025transients}, far more work is needed to clearly define, understand, and validate the datasets under scrutiny.
-However, this research program is pursuing an intriguing question.
+The research program addressed in \cite{villarroel2025aligned} and \cite{bruehl2025transients} is pursuing an intriguing question.
 The effort so far has been instrumental in motivating the contemporary search for technosignatures near Earth using specially-designed instrumentation, such as telescope arrays for triangulating the positions and characterizing the kinematics of anomalous interplanetary objects \citep{villarroel2024searches, villarroel2025cost}.
 Although in some ways more complicated owing to the abundance of human spacecraft in orbit around Earth, this direction will avoid many of the challenges and pitfalls plaguing searches in historical photographic plates, and potentially enable the kind of rapid progress made by GRB optical counterpart research after 1996.